arielm/Unicode/Projects/CinderHarfbuzz/README.md

 **Remarks**

-RTL alignment is not handled and rendering is not optimized.
+RTL alignment is not handled and rendering is not optimized (consider the projects in this repository as iterations...)